wso2/docs-cloud/en/docs/get-started/quick-start-guide.md

 # Quick Start Guide

-This section provides step-by-step instructions to quickly create, publish, and invoke an API via WSO2 API Cloud's Publisher Portal and DevPortal.
+This section provides step-by-step instructions to quickly create, publish, and invoke an API via WSO2 API Cloud's Publisher Portal and API Store.

 ## Objectives

 1. Create and publish an API via the API Publisher portal.
-2. Subscribe to the API via the DevPortal.
+2. Subscribe to the API via the API Store.
 3. Generate keys.
 3. Invoke the API with the generated keys.